thinreports/thinreports-basic-editor/TRANSLATION.md

 4. Commit: `git commit -am 'added xx locale'`
 5. Push to the branch: `git push origin new-locale`
 6. Create new pull request

-### Send as attachment of patch

-Submit your translation file from [the official issue tracker](http://osc.matsukei.net/projects/thinreports-editor/issues/new)(login required)